Event-Grounding Graph: Unified Spatio-Temporal Scene Graph from Robotic Observations: Evaluation

 \subsubsection{Video captioning capability}

-In this study, we construct~\ac{egg} using three different video captioning methods: using ground truth labeling and using a~\ac{vlm}, VideoRefer~\cite{yuanVideoReferSuiteAdvancing2025a}, with and without guided captioning.
-Guided captioning utilizes a ground truth list of objects pertinent to the event, followed up by automated captioning.
-As anticipated, the quality of video captioning directly affects the accuracy of subsequent tasks, as detailed in~\tabref{tab:qa_eval}.
+In this study, we construct~\ac{egg} using two different video captioning methods: using ground truth labeling and using a~\ac{vlm}, VideoRefer~\cite{yuanVideoReferSuiteAdvancing2025b}.
+As anticipated, the quality of video captioning directly affects the accuracy of subsequent tasks.
+As detailed in~\tabref{tab:qa_eval}, automatic captioning reduces the overall accuracy by 9\% compared to using ground truth event labeling.

-Our findings indicate that video captioning remains a bottleneck in achieving human-level performance.
-Specifically, when~\ac{egg} is constructed with guided captioning, there is a 14\% decrease in overall semantic score compared to using ground truth event labeling.
-For~\ac{egg} built with unguided captioning, the performance drop is even more pronounced, at 17\%.
 These results underscore the necessity for advancements in video captioning models.

-\subsubsection{Failure modes analysis}
+\subsection{Failure modes analysis}

-\figref{fig:failure_modes} provides a summary of the potential failure modes identified during an experimental trial, as detailed in \tabref{tab:qa_eval}.
+\figref{fig:failure_modes} provides a summary of the potential failure modes identified during an experimental trial using ground truth event captions (shown in \tabref{tab:qa_ablation}).
 Our observations show that most errors originate from the~\ac{llm} answer generation.
-More specifically, the primary sources of error include: \begin{itemize} \item Semantic Context: the~\ac{llm} misinterprets the question or the context of an event, leading to irrelevant answers. \item Hallucinate Nodes and Edges: the~\ac{llm} occasionally makes incorrect connections between nodes that do not exist in the graph or misidentifies objects and events related to the query. \item Correct TMI (Too much information): while the~\ac{llm} may provide the correct answer, it often includes excessive, redundant information. \end{itemize} In contrast, we identified only a single instance where pruning removed a vital node related to the query, suggesting that~\ac{egg} provides adequate information for reasoning tasks and effectively supports graph-based reasoning with current~\acp{llm}, and the shortcomings mostly arise from the interaction with the~\ac{llm}.
+More specifically, the primary sources of error include: \begin{itemize} \item Semantic Context: the~\ac{llm} misinterprets the question or the context of an event, leading to irrelevant answers. \item Hallucinate Nodes and Edges: the~\ac{llm} occasionally makes incorrect connections between nodes that do not exist in the graph or misidentifies objects and events related to the query. \end{itemize} In contrast, we identified only 1 instance where pruning removed a vital node related to the query, suggesting that~\ac{egg} provides adequate information for reasoning tasks and effectively supports graph-based reasoning with current~\acp{llm}, and the shortcomings mostly arise from the interaction with the~\ac{llm}.

 To increase performance, incorporating more specialized models or integrating graph reasoning tools could help the~\ac{llm} better interpret the structured information provided by~\ac{egg}, thereby reducing errors and improving understanding in complex tasks.